5 facts about lung cancer

 It takes a village to navigate life with lung cancer.

-When coping with a lung cancer diagnosis, it’s important to build a circle of support that includes the oncologist and heath care teams, family and friends.
+When coping with a lung cancer diagnosis, it’s important to build a circle of support that includes the oncologist, health care teams, family and friends.

 Connecting with others can provide a sense of support and comfort to help patients through everything that goes into managing this disease.